-Financials – The June 30 year bond is down 2 ticks and is trading at 144.26.
+Financials – The June 30 year bond is up 3 ticks and is trading at 147.24.

 Quick Note: Unless otherwise shown the above contract months are now June.

-Initial Conclusion: This is a nearly correlated market.
-The dollar is down- and oil is up+ which is normal and the 30 year bond is trading lower.
+Initial Conclusion: This is a correlated market, unfortunately it is correlated to the downside.
+The dollar is up+ and oil is down- which is normal and the 30 year bond is trading lower.
 The Financials should always correlate with the US dollar such that if the dollar is lower then bonds should follow and vice versa.
-The indices are down and the US dollar is trading lower which is not correlated.
-Gold is trading lower which is not correlated with the US dollar trading down.
+The indices are up and the US dollar is trading higher which is not correlated.
+Gold is trading lower which is correlated with the US dollar trading up.
 I tend to believe that Gold has an inverse relationship with the US Dollar as when the US Dollar is down, Gold tends to rise in value and vice-versa.
 Think of it as a seesaw, when one is up the other should be down.
 I point this out to you to make you aware that when we don't have a correlated market, it means something is wrong.
 As traders you need to be aware of this and proceed with your eyes wide open.

-Asia with the exception of the Nikkei and Shanghai closed higher.
-As of this writing all of Europe is trading higher.
+Asia closed mixed with the Aussie and Nikkei higher and the rest of Asia closed lower.
+As of this writing all of Europe is trading lower.

 Possible challenges to traders today is the following

-1. Factory Orders are out at 10 AM EST. This is major.
+1. Crude Oil Inventories are out at 10:30 AM EST. This will move the oil markets.

 As readers are probably aware I don't trade equities.
 While we're on this discussion, let's define what is meant by a good earnings report.
 A company must exceed their prior quarter's earnings per share and must provide excellent forward guidance.
 Any falloff between earning per share or forward guidance will not bode well for the company's shares.
 This is one of the reasons I don't trade equities but prefer futures.
 There is no earnings reports with futures and we don't have to be concerned about lawsuits, scandals, malfeasance, etc.